 |Model||Size||Panel Type||Resolution||Native Refresh|

 The ASUS ROG PG279Q is better than the Acer Predator XB271HU.
-The ASUS has slightly better motion blur which is great for gaming and comes with marginally better out-of-the-box color accuracy that is great for office use.
-Also if you plan to use it for media creation, the better black uniformity of the ASUS makes it a better choice.
+The ASUS has slightly better motion blur, which is great for gaming and comes with marginally better out-of-the-box color accuracy that is great for office use.
+Also, if you plan to use it for media creation, the better black uniformity of the ASUS makes it a better choice.

-The Acer Predator XB271HU is a monitor that has good viewing angles and performs better in almost all usages than the Dell S2716DG.
+The Acer Predator XB271HU is a monitor that has good viewing angles and performs better in almost all uses than the Dell S2716DG.
 But if you sit directly in front of the monitor and want the fastest response time for gaming, and an image with minimal blur, get the Dell.
 The Acer Predator XB271HU has better gray uniformity so that you browse the web without any clouding on your screen.
 On the other hand, the Dell S2716DG has better reflection handling.

 The Acer Predator X27 is better than the Acer Predator XB271HU.
 The X27 has a higher native resolution, so you can see more details, and it supports HDR.
 It displays a wider color gamut, great for professional users in print and marketing.
 The XB271HU has lower native input lag, great for gamers, and has an optional black frame insertion feature that can clear up motion.

 The Acer Predator XB271HU is better than the Samsung CHG90.
 The Acer is equipped with an IPS panel and thus has better viewing angles, which is great for collaborative work.
-The Acer is also flicker free and has a faster pixel response time which leaves only a small blur trail.
+The Acer is also flicker-free and has a faster pixel response time which leaves only a small blur trail.
 The Samsung CHG90, on the other hand, has a local dimming feature and better contrast ratio and black uniformity, so it performs much better in dark environments.
 The Samsung CHG90 also has a wide color gamut and supports HDR to enhance your viewing experience.